Banjos banjos

 Banjos banjos, the banjofish, is a species of marine ray-finned fish from the family Banjosidae.
 This was formerly considered to be a monotypic family of which the banjofish was the only species.
-Additionally the only species to produce a banjo-like sound.
 However, in 2017, two new species of banjofish were described, the East Australian banjofish (B. aculeatus) and the Timor Sea banjofish (B. peregrinus).
 It has an Indo-Pacific distribution.